zackrdavis/deep-earth/content/pages/contact.md

 [971-204-8921](tel:+19712048921)\
 [@﻿jpavlacky](https://www.instagram.com/jpavlacky/)\
 \
+SERVICES:\
+\
-J﻿oshua provides on-the-ground consultations and design services in the greater Portland area.
+J﻿oshua provides hands-on consultations and design services in the greater Portland area.

 He also offers landscape design packages, ready for implementation by local contractors, to clients across the country.\
 \